RCOSDP/weko/docs/developersguide/application-architecture.rst

 .. rubric:: Application and blueprint

-Invenio is a large application built up of many smaller individual modules.
+WEKO3 is a large application built up of many smaller individual modules.
 The way Flask allows you to build modular applications is via *blueprints*.
 In above example we have a small blueprint which just have one *view* (``my_user_agent``), which returns the browser's user agent sting.